TaleSpire Dev Log 205

 This graph only expresses the state of the tile (or prop in future), and what actions transition between them.
 To do something visual, you will need the realtime-scripts.

-By separating the two, we can share the state machine among many tiles easily and then, per-tile, choose the visual behavior that occurs during each state by mapping states to the realtime-scripts which live on the Assets.
+By separating the two, we can share the state machine among many tiles easily and then, per-tile, choose the visual behavior that occurs during each state by mapping states to the realtime-scripts which live on the Asset

 Codesharing of realtime-scripts will be done through making functions.
 These will be sharable as strings so that we can all do the same kind of thing that we do with slabs today.
 That’s the idea at least :P I’ll be writing that bit soon.